fbpx

 The name Orthorexia Nervosa actually comes from the Greek word for “right” or “correct”.
 Although the term was first described back in 1997, it has become more well-known in recent years.

-Knowing what the symptoms of orthorexia are can help someone who is reaching out for help or who needs help and support.
+Knowing what the 5 warning signs of orthorexia are could help someone who is reaching out for help or who needs help and support.
 You may notice some of these symptoms of orthorexia in loved ones or in yourself.
 If this is the case then please do seek help from your GP first or the BEAT helpline.

 Differences between othorexia and healthy eating